MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 > **Best practice:** Create a pilot deployment ring of a small group of representative users and deploy the Semi-Annual Channel (Targeted) to them.
 Deploy the Semi-Annual Channel to the rest of your organization (the Broad Deployment Ring).
 This process ensures a six-month lead time for testing new Office updates before they're deployed to your entire organization.

 ## Step 5 - Choose what Office applications to deploy
+[FROM BILL: combine some of these steps and have them as a single step--platform and channel.]
 You can deploy all the Office applications in Office 365 ProPlus or exlude some.
 Applications that are initially excluded can be added back later, just as aspplications that are initially included can be removed later.

 ## Step 6 - Choose what architectures to deploy
 We recommend the 32-bit version of Office, because it helps prevent compatibility issues with most other applications, especially third-party add-ins.
 When self-installing, Office installs the 32-bit version automatically even if your computer is running 64-bit editions of Windows.
 You might want to install the 64-bit version of Office if you usually work with extra-large databases or worksheets or develop for the 64-bit platform.